 - Add cheese, green onions, bacon, and butter to dry ingredients.
 Use a fork to lightly incorporate.

-- Make a well in the middle of your mixture.
+- Make a well in the middle of your flour mixture.
 Add sour cream and heavy cream into the well.
 Mix until the dough just comes together.
 Dump out onto very lightly floured surface.
+It will be very loose and shaggy.
+Don't worry!

-- Form dough into a rectangle, about 8 inches by 4 inches.
+- Form dough into a rectangle, about 10 inches by 6 inches.
 The dough will be loose.
 It's ok.
 The folding we will do will fix this.
+Keep calm.
+Carry on.

-- Using the pastry scraper for leverage, fold the rectangle over on itself by thirds.
-Form the dough back into a rectangle and repeat the folding stage 1-2 more times.
+- Using the pastry scraper for leverage, slide it under the dough fold the rectangle over on itself by thirds.
+Form the dough back into a rectangle and repeat the folding stage 2-3 more times.
+Press down each time you do this.
+This will help the dough come together and build layers for the biscuit.

-- Cut final rectangle into 8-10 squares with the pastry scraper.
+- Cut final rectangle into 12 squares with the pastry scraper and carefully place on a parchment lined baking sheet.
 Brush with melted butter.
 Sprinkle with flaky salt and fresh ground pepper.

 Notes